Ormesome/ormesome.github.io/contact.md

 ---
-title: "The Contact Page"
+title: Ormesome on GitHub
+description: The Contact Page
-permalink: /contact.html
+permalink: /about.html
 ---

 # Contact